Ames Brothers Pyramid

 The pyramid was the Union Pacific's way to polish the tarnished reputations of its ex-officials.
 Built in the early 1880s -- after the scandal had subsided -- it stood near a remote railroad town where passengers were encouraged to get off (and look at the pyramid) while the engines were changed.
 The Railroad hired big-deal architect Henry Hobson Richardson to design it, and a sign at its base proclaims it to be, "perhaps the finest memorial in America."
 Sculptor August St. Gaudens chiseled large portraits of Oliver and Oakes that were set into the pyramid near its apex (St. Gaudens was in line to design the Lincoln penny, too, but he died too young).
 Oliver faces west toward California, Oakes faces east toward his pals in DC.

 The pyramid is 60 feet square and 60 feet tall, a pink granite pile with an angle-bend halfway up the side.
 Richardson got the necessary rocks by hacking off pieces of a nearby outcropping.
 No one knows how much the thing weighs.
-There might have been plans to dig up the brothers and entomb them here (the pyramid is reportedly hollow) but that did not happen; the Ames remain buried back East.
+There might have been plans to dig up the brothers and entomb them here (the pyramid reportedly contains a narrow corridor, with niches in the inner core) but that did not happen; the Ames remain buried back East.
 It cost $65,000 to build -- $1.4 million in today's dollars -- and it was so famous in its time that ex-President Rutherford B. Hayes came out to attend its dedication ceremony.

 Posthumous immortality, however, eluded the Ames Brothers.
 The Union Pacific went bankrupt in the 1890s, and its tracks were moved south to a less expensive route.
 The pyramid no longer had a captive audience -- or any audience.
 The Lincoln Highway was later built along the old rail bed, but it was rerouted in 1920, leaving the pyramid abandoned for good.
 Now bird poop stains the faces of Oliver and Oakes, and in recent years both of their noses have partly fallen (or been shot) off.